Get free weekly resources from us!

 Read in

-Julie’s a 10-year youth ministry vet.
-That means she’s sailed her ministry ship into the doldrums over and over.
+Julie is a 10-year youth ministry vet.
+That means she’s sailed her ministry ship into the fall doldrums over and over.

-The doldrums, as it turns out, is a real thing—it’s the name sailors have given to the Intertropical Convergence Zone, where the northeast and southeast trade winds converge into a stifling calm.
-If your sailing ship enters the doldrums, don’t expect to exit it for a long time.
+The doldrums, as it turns out, is a real thing.
+It’s the name sailors have given to the Intertropical Convergence Zone, where the northeast and southeast trade winds converge into a stifling calm.
+If a sailing ship enters the doldrums, it won’t exit it for a long time.

-In ministry terms, it’s the short season after the end of summer/start of school/See You At The Pole rally and before the holiday ramp-up.
-This year, Julie decided to maximize the relative calm to conquer some training goals.
-She signed up for Group’s half-day Youth Ministry Local Training experience, then used her leftover vacation time to attend a small luncheon for youth leaders facilitated by Jeff Henderson, a North Point campus pastor who’s just authored a new book titled FOR.
+This year, Julie decided to maximize the relative calm of this fall doldrum season to conquer some training goals.
+She signed up for Group’s half-day Youth Ministry Local Training experience.
+Then, she used her leftover vacation time to attend a small luncheon for youth leaders facilitated by Jeff Henderson, a North Point campus pastor.

 Henderson is a former Chick-Fil-A executive who’s also led the Next Generation ministry at North Point.
-His book helps ministry leaders focus on what they are FOR, not against.
+His book titled Know What You’re FOR helps ministry leaders focus on what they are FOR—rather than what they’re against.
 To do that, he says, leaders must pay attention to…

-When she returned from the luncheon to her church, she started the “translation” process by writing these notes to herself on her office whiteboard:
+When she returned from the luncheon, Julie started the “translation” process by writing these notes to herself on her office whiteboard:

 1. When is the last time you stopped and reflected on what Jesus has been doing in your ministry?